babichmorrowc/paleoneuro_unit/other_materials/dino_scavenger_hunt/ScavengerHunt.md

 3. **Bird-brain:** This dinosaur is thought to be most closely related to birds.
    Its brain to body ratio is between that of most dinosaurs and that of birds.

+This scavenger hunt was created with the help of Scott Johnston, fossil preparator at AMNH.
+Dinosaur silhouettes from PhyloPic by: Scott Hartman, Emily Willoughby, Raven Amos, Maija Karala, Manabu Sakamoto, and T. Michael Keesey.